PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 There are no pesky classes you are *required* to write, no callback functions to worry about.
 None of that is required to show a window with some text, an input area and 2 buttons using PySimpleGUI.

-The same code, in tktinter, is 5 times longer and I'm guessing you won't be able to just read it and understand it.
+The same code, in tkinter, is 5 times longer and I'm guessing you won't be able to just read it and understand it.
 While you were reading through the code, did you notice there are no comments, yet you still were able to understand, using intuition alone.

 You will find this theme of Simple everywhere in and around PySimpleGUI.
 It's a way of thinking as well as an architecture direction.
 Remember, you, Mr./Ms. Developer, are at the center of the package.
 So, from your vantage point, of course everything should look and feel simple.